dzmitry-lahoda/lahoda-eth/github.com/paritytech/benchmarking.md

 And finally do the right things to bench on target hardware.
 Follow Parity official guidelines and explanation on why and how to bench.

+To safe wasted codespace and speed up checking benchamrks, make sure these run with pallet tests okey.